| Home Page | About Us | Contact Us | Participation | Privacy Policy | ©2024 Ft. Stanton Cave Study Project

 ---|---|

 Welcome: If you linked to this page from the NSS NEWS November, 2024 issue, you can find additional detail information here on the Hydrogeology of the Fort Stanton Cave in central New Mexico.
 Our teams have been working hard to define the extent of this world class cave and several science teams are also assisting the FSCSP and the BLM in doing more detail analysis than is currently covered in these FSCSP.ORG web pages.
 Overview of hydrology area: This page is designed to assist the understanding of the surface hydrology data associated with the Fort Stanton Cave Hydrology System.
-Additional details on the USGS water monitoring sites are HERE. |
+The topo map on the right shows the four mountain streams on the east side of Sierra Blanca that are fed by the weather systems of this 11,981 foot peak.
+The green trace shows a track between the sites below. |

 |